gibbz00/evolve/README.md

 # Usage

-All commands beginning with a `$` should be run unpriviliged and all commands beginning with a `#` should be run as root.
+All commands beginning with a $ should be run without escalated priviliges and all commands beginning with a # should be run as root.

-## evolve.env
+## evolve.env variables

-Most of the user/system system specific configuration is done in src/evolve.env, which is then used by prepare.sh and setup.sh.

 ### Github

-It includes the`GITHUB_TOKEN` that can be set if Github will be used.
+It includes the GITHUB_TOKEN that can be set if Github will be used.
 It's used internally with `gh aut login`, before the autoremoval of evolve.env.
 The token will in other words not be written in as plain text on the system when the setup has finished.
 Minimum required scopes for the token are: "repo", "read:org".

 ## Locale

 Locales can be a bit tricky.
-And I've chosen to go the route in which they're defined in `.config/locale.conf`.
+And I've chosen to go the route in which they're defined in .config/locale.conf.
 It's exception to the common system setup steps which is not configured in evolve.env.
 A further explanation as for why that is the case can be found in that file, it's also where a short explanation is given as to how locale can be configured.
-(`src/setup/skel/.config/locale.conf` would be the repo path.)
+(src/setup/skel/.config/locale.conf would be the repo path.)

 ## ARMv8 on Raspberry Pi 4